 UA Little Rock requires that the hosting faculty member be a full time faculty member (not adjunct faculty).
 In addition, the hosting faculty must be physically present for the duration of the scholar’s activity at UA Little Rock, except for short, reasonable absences of time during which an on campus designee will be responsible.

 All international scholars on a UA Little Rock J program (the visa for the international scholar program) must have at least the equivalent of a bachelor’s degree.
-Additional requirements for visiting international scholars are listed on the International Services website.
+Additional requirements for visiting international scholars are listed on the International Student Services website.

-At any point in the application process, Export Control and/or International Services may disapprove or delay the scholar’s application in order to comply with federal and university regulations.
+At any point in the application process, Export Control and/or International Student Services may disapprove or delay the scholar’s application in order to comply with federal and university regulations.
 Completing the application process does not guarantee the approval of the scholar’s visit.

 Financial Support and Responsibility